FTCE CS Preparation Course

 Introduction to Programming in Java with Karel the Dog

-This module introduces the basics of java commands, control structures, and problem solving by solving puzzles with Karel.
+Intro to Java with Karel the Dog.
+Learn the basics of java commands, control structures, and problem solving by solving puzzles with Karel.

 Basic Java

-This module introduces the basics of the Java programming language.
+In this module, you will learn the basics of the Java programming language.
 This module covers printing, variables, types, as well as how to use the basic control structures in the Java language.

 Methods